teddygyabaah/OfficeDocs-SkypeForBusiness/Teams/direct-routing-plan.md

 For more information about voice solutions, see [Plan your Teams voice solution](cloud-voice-landing-page.md).

 With Direct Routing, when users participate in a scheduled conference, the dial-in number is provided by the Microsoft Audio Conferencing service, which requires proper licensing.
 When dialing out, Audio Conferencing places the call using online calling capabilities, which requires proper licensing.
 If a user doesn't have a Microsoft Audio Conferencing license, the call routes through Direct Routing.
-For more information, see [Audio Conferencing requirements and considerations](#audio-conferencing-requirements-and-considerations).
+For more information, see [Audio Conferencing requirements and considerations]
+(#audio-conferencing-requirements-and-considerations).

 Direct Routing also supports users who have another license for Microsoft Calling Plan.
 For more information, see [Direct Routing with Calling Plan and Operator Connect](#direct-routing-with-calling-plans-and-operator-connect).